The Ice Age Adventures of Buck Wild

-The Ice Age Adventures of Buck Wild is a 2022 computer-animated adventure comedy film directed by John C. Donkin, in his feature directorial debut, with a screenplay by Jim Hecht, Ray DeLaurentis, and William Schifrin.
-It serves as a spin-off of the Ice Age franchise and is set after the events of Ice Age: Collision Course.
-The film stars the voices of Simon Pegg (reprising his role as Buck Wild), Vincent Tong, Aaron Harris, Utkarsh Ambudkar, and Justina Machado also starring in the film.
+The Ice Age Adventures of Buck Wild is a 2022 animated adventure comedy film directed by John C. Donkin, in his feature directorial debut, with a screenplay by Jim Hecht, Ray DeLaurentis, and William Schifrin based on a story written by Hecht.
+It is a spin-off film of the Ice Age franchise, and the sixth overall installment.

-It follows the two opossum brothers Crash and Eddie and their adventure to becoming independent possums alongside the titular character Buck Wild.
+The film stars the voices of Simon Pegg (the only previous cast member to return), Vincent Tong, Aaron Harris, Utkarsh Ambudkar, and Justina Machado also starring in the film.
+It follows the two opossum brothers Crash & Eddie and their adventure to becoming independent possums alongside the titular character Buck Wild.

 Originally planned to be a television series, The Ice Age Adventures of Buck Wild was redeveloped into a feature-length film.
-Produced by 20th Century Animation and released under the Walt Disney Pictures label, it was released on January 28, 2022, as a Disney+ original film.
+Produced by 20th Century Animation and released under the Walt Disney Pictures banner, it was released on January 28, 2022 as a Disney+ original film.
+The film received generally negative reviews from critics.

-It received generally negative reviews from critics who felt that it lacked a primary focus on the titular character and criticized its recasting of voice actors, animation quality, the absence of Scrat, and the decision to produce the film without the involvement of Blue Sky Studios.
-The possibility of a sequel to the film was discussed by executive producer Lori Forte.

 Plot

-In an attempt to practice one of their extreme stunts, Crash and Eddie accidentally cause an avalanche and destroy the gang's summer habitat.
-Manny, Sid, Diego, and Ellie get mad at them, declaring they would not survive on their own.
+In an attempt to practice one of their extreme stunts, Crash and Eddie accidentally cause an avalanche and destroy the gang's summer habitat, which later to Manny, Sid, Diego, and Ellie becoming upset at them, declaring they would not survive on their own.
 Wanting to prove them wrong, Crash and Eddie secretly leave their temporary camp while the others are asleep.
 Finding them gone the next morning, Ellie insists that they go search for them.
-Meanwhile, Crash and Eddie stumble upon the entrance to the Lost World, a land full of dinosaurs, and run into their old friend Buck, who saves them from raptors and tells them that a Protoceratops named Orson, who was bullied when he was young for having a massive brain, has escaped from exile and has come to conquer the Lost World.
+Meanwhile, Crash and Eddie stumble upon the entrance to the Lost World, a land inhabited with dinosaurs, and run into their old friend Buck, who saves them from raptors and tells them that a bipedal Protoceratops named Orson, who was ridiculed when he was young for having a massive brain, has escaped from exile and has come to conquer the Lost World.
 Buck tries to get Crash and Eddie back to their home, but finds out that Orson has covered the entrance with a boulder.

-Buck and the possums go to Buck's shelter, where Buck explains how he used to be part of an old team that established a watering hole as a place for animals to peacefully co-exist.
+Buck and the possums go to Buck's hideout, where Buck explains how he used to be part of an old team that established a watering hole as a place for animals to peacefully co-exist.
 He goes on to say that Orson did not accept an offer to join his team because he believed in a world where the strong dominate the weak, with him being the leader.
 Buck further explains that they defeated Orson and banished him to an island, where he learned that he can control two raptors with fire.